Rabies: A neglected zoonotic disease

 Rabies is a zoonotic disease (a disease that is transmitted from animals to humans), which is caused by a lyssavirus.
 Transmission of the virus is achieved by entering the body through wounds (e.g. scratches) or by direct contact with mucosal surfaces from an infected animal (e.g. bites), it cannot cross intact skin.
 There are two clinical manifestations of rabies – furious and paralytic.
 Furious rabies is most common form of human rabies.

 Rabies is known to be present in more than 150 countries and territories and on all continents except Antarctica.
-It is estimated that more than 60 000 deaths occur annually from rabies with more human deaths occur in Asia than anywhere else in the world (30 000 deaths per annum), with Africa not far behind in numbers (23 700 deaths per annum).
+It is estimated that tens of thousands of deaths occur annually from rabies with more human deaths occur in Asia than anywhere else in the world with Africa not far behind in numbers.

 Some 84% of deaths from rabies occur in rural areas, with 4 out of every 10 deaths being a child.
 Underreporting in many developing countries is likely to lead to underestimation of the scale of the disease burden; therefore, field data to validate these estimates in a number of regions are needed to address the lack of accurate data.